david-demainlalune/simple_ftp/README.md

 		bundle exec rspec spec

-needs a live real world ftp server for integration test. server configuration done in.
+needs a live real world ftp server for integration test. server configuration done in file:

+		spec/test_ftp_config.yml

 This file must be created (it is ignored by git).

-		spec/test_ftp_config.yml

-an example config is provided.
+An example config is provided.

+	spec/test_ftp_config_example.yml

 Be smart and don't use a live production server.

 ## Installation